barneyb/johann/documentation/docs/language/02_definitions.md

 # Definitions

 By default, definitions are private to the file they're declared in.
 Use `pub` to make a definition available elsewhere, whether a function or a global variable.
-To use a `pub` variable (or take the address of a `pub` function) in another file, it must redeclared in that file.
+To use a `pub` variable in another file, it must redeclared in that file.

+You _really_ want to use [header files](../../build/#header-files) for relating compilation units - the errors are much better.

 The `bool`, `char`, `int`, and `void` keywords are used to introduce a variable, local or global.
 They will move to the other side of the identifier, so `int i = ...` will become `let i: int = ...`, and the type may become optional as well.
 Pointers are declared with `*`. `void` can be used to represent "a 64-bit value", and thus `void*` means "a pointer to something".
 No type checking is performed, but the type is used for `sizeof` and struct member access.
 This mess will improve.

 ## Structs

 Structs can be used to model compound data.
 They can be marked `pub` too, but it doesn't _do_ anything, since there's no definition past the declaration.
+That is, you can't make a struct's members public, only its name.

 If you wanted to implement a Lisp-ish DSL in Johann, you might start with the code below, which also illustrates using a declared type to introduce parameters and local variables:

 ```johann
 void nil = null;